socites/beyond/getting-started.md

 ```

 **The server code**
-This action is asynchronous also.
+This action is also asynchronous.
 Beyond uses the **socites/async** package to make easier the development of asynchronous actions.
 ```javascript
 var async = require('async');